VAweng02/Data-Glacier-Internship/README.md

 # Data Glacier Internship (First Six Weeks)
 This is a remote internship where I got hands-on experience with exploratory data analysis, data cleaning and validation, machine learning, and model deployment.

-## Week 1
+These weeks represent individual work for the first half of the internship.
+The final group project (Week 7 - Week 13) is represented in my other repository called "Bank-Term-Deposit-Prediction".

+## Schedule (Each week has a README.md for more details)

-- Version Control (Learning Git)
+Week 1: Version Control
-- Scrum (Agile project management system)
-- Kanban (Scheduling system)

-## Week 2
-Conducted exploratory data analysis on two taxi companies and determining the better investment.

-The datasets include:
-- Cab_Data.csv - details of transaction for 2 cab companies
-- Customer_ID.csv - mapping table that contains a unique identifier which links the customer’s demographic details
-- Transaction_ID.csv - mapping table that contains transaction to customer mapping and payment mode
-- City.csv - contains list of US cities, their population and number of cab users

-ADD MORE

-## Week 3
-Presented the findings and results on the two taxi companies from the previous week

-## Week 4
-Deployment on Flask

-## Week 5
+Week 2: Exploratory Data Analysis

+Week 3: EDA Findings & Presentation

+Week 4: Flask Deployment

-Cloud and API deployment
+Week 5: Cloud & API Deployment

-## Week 6
-File ingestion and schema validation
+Week 6: File Ingestion & Schema Validation